jruels/docker-fundamentals/labs/images/04_images_lab1.md

     `docker login`
 You will need to enter the username and password you used when you created your account, as follows:
     `docker login`
 Login with your Docker ID to push and pull images from Docker Hub.
-If you don't have a Docker ID, head over to https://hub.docker.com to create one.
+If you don't have a Docker ID, head over to [Docker Hub](https://hub.docker.com) to create one.
     `Username: <dockerhubusername>`
     `Password: *****`
 Login Succeeded